Skip to main content

 Exposure prone procedure (EPP)

-Exposure prone procedures (EPP) is where there is a risk that injury to the worker may expose the patient’s open tissues to the worker's blood.
+Exposure prone procedures (EPP) are tasks where an injury to the worker could expose a patient’s open tissues to the worker’s blood.

-These procedures include where the worker’s gloved hand, inside a patient's open body cavity or wound, may be in contact with:
+These procedures include times when a worker’s gloved hand inside a patient’s open body cavity or wound may touch:

 • sharp instruments